Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Code and reproducibility.} All code, experiment scripts, and pre-computed logs are available at\\ \url{https://anonymous.4open.science/r/grokking-entropy}.
-The repository includes a standalone entropy monitoring API, scripts \texttt{E1}--\texttt{E8} reproducing every experiment, and unit tests verifying the entropy computation.
+\paragraph{Code and reproducibility.} All code, experiment scripts, and pre-computed logs are available at \url{https://github.com/clevix/grokking-entropy}.
+The repository includes a standalone entropy monitoring API, scripts E1--E8 reproducing every experiment in this paper, and unit tests verifying the entropy computation.
+The core monitoring class (\texttt{SpectralEntropyMonitor}) and predictor function (\texttt{predict\_grok\_time}) can be imported directly into any PyTorch training loop.

-\paragraph{Model.} We use a 1-layer Transformer \citep{vaswani2017attention} with $d_{\mathrm{model}}=128$, 4 attention heads, and feedforward dimension 512, following \citet{power2022grokking} exactly.
-Input sequences are $[a, b, \texttt{=}]$ for modular arithmetic tasks.
+\paragraph{Model.} We use a $1$-layer Transformer \citep{vaswani2017attention} with $d_{\mathrm{model}} = 128$, $4$ attention heads, and feedforward dimension $512$, following \citet{power2022grokking} exactly.
+Input sequences are $[a, b, =]$ for modular arithmetic tasks.

-\paragraph{Tasks.} Primary: $(a+b) \bmod 97$, train fraction $0.20$ ($n_{\mathrm{train}}=1{,}881$).
-Universality: $(a \times b) \bmod 97$, train fraction $0.20$; $(a-b) \bmod 97$, train fraction $0.20$.
+\paragraph{Tasks.} Primary: $(a+b) \bmod 97$, train fraction $0.20$ ($n_{\mathrm{train}} = 1{,}881$).
+Universality: $(a\times b) \bmod 97$, train fraction $0.20$; $(a-b) \bmod 97$, train fraction $0.20$.

-\paragraph{Optimiser.} AdamW \citep{loshchilov2019decoupled} with $\eta=10^{-3}$, $(\beta_1,\beta_2)=(0.9,0.98)$, weight decay $\lambda=1.0$, batch size 512, trained for up to 50{,}000 steps.
+\paragraph{Optimiser.} AdamW \citep{loshchilov2019decoupled} with $\eta = 10^{-3}$, $(\beta_{1}, \beta_{2}) = (0.9, 0.98)$, weight decay $\lambda = 1.0$, batch size $512$, trained for up to $50{,}000$ steps.
 No gradient clipping.

-\paragraph{Entropy monitoring.} At every 200 steps, we draw a fixed probe set of 512 examples from the training set (sampled once and held fixed), compute $\hat{\Sigma}(\theta)$ in float64 arithmetic, and evaluate $\Hnorm$ via Equation~\eqref{eq:entropy}.
-Appendix~\ref{app:entropy} verifies robustness to probe choice (Pearson $r=0.998$ between train- and test-probe $\Hstar$ values).
+\paragraph{Entropy monitoring.} At every $200$ steps, we draw a fixed probe set of $512$ examples from the training set (sampled once and held fixed throughout), compute $\Sigmahat(\theta)$ in \texttt{float64} arithmetic, and evaluate $\Htilde$ via Equation~\eqref{eq:Htilde}.
+We use a training-set probe for consistency with the training loop; Appendix~\ref{app:probe} verifies that results are robust to this choice (Pearson $r = 0.998$ between train- and test-probe $\Hstar$ values, mean difference $0.0076$).